paddyohanlon/colmenacowork/_posts/2023-12-12-things-to-do-in-prado-del-rey.md

 El Bosqueño, from El Bosque, is sold in the [Coviran](https://maps.app.goo.gl/T3UXeuasnCzUx1QJ7) supermarkets in Prado del Rey.
 You could also visit the chees museum in El Bosque.
 Try the "semi-curado de oveja" (medium-aged sheep cheese), one of my favourites

-La Pastora, from the village of Grazalema, sold in Tres Hornos
+La Pastora, from the village of Grazalema, sold in Tres Hornos.

 ## Outdoor and Adventure Activities